 Elevation: 2,362 feet

 Red Tape and local tips: Pssst, there are a lot of nearby small lakes and areas to explore here.

 When it comes to alpine lakes, Colorado takes the cake and there is no place on earth like Mirror Lake.
+In fact, this is one of my favorite day hikes near Denver.
 The mountains surrounding Mirror Lake defy gravity, and early in the morning, you can get a perfect reflection of the famous Lone Eagle Peak (named the most beautiful mountain in Colorado).
 This hike can be done in a near-15-mile day over moderate terrain, or you can obtain a permit to backpack and camp right near the lake.

 Distance: 14.6 miles

 Elevation: 2,373 feet

 Difficulty: A difficult day hike or a moderate overnight backpack

 Red Tape and Local Tips: Permits are required for backpacking from Memorial Day through Labor Day.
 There is no overnight parking without a backcountry permit (we learned this the hard way) and there is an entry fee to get to the trailhead.
 Beware of moose in this area, they are everywhere and not afraid to charge!
 Dogs are welcome but keep them leashed, I’m not kidding about the moose!

 21. Crater Lakes in Roosevelt National Forest

 Check out three different alpine lakes in the James Peak Wilderness with the Crater Lakes Trail.
 This trail is well-used but has an interesting start as you make your way up next to and around a huge railway tunnel.
 Hike your way up to the lakes for breath-taking views and lakeside goodness!